blikblum/wc-context/README.md

 The `context-provider` and `context-consumer` custom elements allows to provide and consume contexts declaratively.

-In both elements, the `key` attribute / property defines the context.
+In both elements, the `context` attribute / property defines the context.
 Setting the `value` property of `context-provider` will change the context value propagating to `context-consumer` `value` property (or any other context consumer)

 An `context-update` event is triggered on `context-consumer` when context value changes